New York Personal Injury Laws and Liability Rules

 If your injuries qualify, you can hold the at-fault driver responsible for the accident, and you can pursue compensation for all categories of losses, including pain and suffering and other non-economic damages (which aren't available in a no-fault claim).
 Get more details on no-fault car accident claims.

-There is no specific statute in New York governing personal injury liability for dog bites.
-Owners will be held liable for injuries caused by their dog (or other animal) if the injured party can show that the owner "should have known" the animal was dangerous.
-This is sometimes known as the "one bite" rule.
+New York dog owners will often be held liable for injuries caused by their dog (or other animal) if the injured person can show that:

 Injury Claims Against the Government in New York

-If your injury occurred due to the negligence of an employee or agency of the government (whether at the local or state level) in New York, you'll need to play by a different set of rules if you want to get compensation for your losses.
-The first step is usually to file a formal claim with the proper government agency, and give them time to respond.
+If your injury involved the negligence of an employee or agency of the government (whether at the local or state level) in New York, you'll need to play by a different set of rules if you want to get compensation for your losses.
+The first step is usually filing a formal claim with the proper government agency within 90 days, and giving them time to respond.

 Make the Most of Your Claim